Shrimp is the best for fast and healthy dinner ideas! Here are the best shrimp recipes for dinner: they’re easy and full of big flavor.

 If you’re looking to eat a quick and healthy dinner, shrimp is where it’s at!
-Shrimp can go from 0 to dinner incredibly fast: it cooks up in just 3 minutes.
+Shrimp can go from zero to dinner incredibly fast: it cooks up in just 3 minutes!
 It’s also juicy, flavorful, and seriously satisfying.
-Our favorite shrimp dinner recipes play on the quick and simple nature of cooking shrimp: but also give you creative ways to use it in new ways.
-Ready for some go-to shrimp dinner ideas?
+The best shrimp recipes for dinner play on the quick and simple nature of cooking shrimp, but give you ideas on how to use it in new ways.
+Ready for our go-to shrimp dinner ideas?

 How to buy sustainable shrimp

-First up in our shrimp dinner ideas, we’ve got a 15 minute dinner: quick shrimp couscous!
-Yes, we promise that this recipe can actually be made in 15 minutes — and you don’t even have to have anything made in advance!
+Next up in our shrimp dinner recipes: a 15 minute dinner!
+Yes, we promise that this shrimp couscous recipe can actually be made in 15 minutes — and you don’t even have to have anything made in advance!
 Juicy shrimp is quick sauteed in a bit of butter with minced garlic: in just 3 minutes!
-And to accessorize it, we’ve chosen couscous, because it’s also so quick to cook.
-While couscous is a pasta and not a whole grain, it cooks up in 5 minutes so we’ve used it here for expediency.
+And to accessorize it: quick cooking couscous!
 Pull it all together with some lemon and chopped parsley, and it looks like it’s taken all evening to make!

 Next in our shrimp dinner ideas: this seriously tasty and easy grilled shrimp!
 Is there anything more delicious than succulent, garlicky shrimp right off the grill?
 Here’s a seriously easy recipe for garlic grilled shrimp, using a zesty lemon herb marinade.
 Just give it a 30 minute marinade and it’s good to go on the grill.
 And it takes only 2 to 4 minutes to cook!
 There’s really nothing faster on the grill, and it makes for a simple, healthy dinner.
 After Alex made this for me, I took one bite and said “WHOA.”
 Yep, it’s that good.